metricly/metricly-docs/content/getting-started/_index.md

 We recommend linking your AWS account using the [CloudFormation Method][2] found in our help documentation.
 It’s fast and gets you ready to pump in billing data.
 Just run the script, enable AWS Cost Explorer, and you’re ready to start monitoring.

 ### Trial Datasource Limit
-While using the trial version of Metricly you are limited to integrating with **two cloud datasources**.
+While using the trial version of CloudWisdom you are limited to integrating with **two cloud datasources**.

 ### This Integration Supports
 {{< icon name="fa-check-square-o" size="large" >}} Cost Reports for EC2, RDS, and S3